-"Pioneer Park" is used to refer to two trails: Pioneer Rim,
+The locals say "Pioneer Park" to refer to two trails: (1) Pioneer Rim,

 an advanced-technical trail skirting the cliff-edge above Pioneer Park,

-and a short trail within Pioneer Park itself that features a beginner's
+and (2) a short easy trail within Pioneer Park itself that features a beginner's

 taste of slickrock.

 morning sun hits the bluff.
 The trail is mostly slickrock, but the brush that grows in